 Proximity to four ports

 Tijuana is a city on the shore of the Pacific Ocean.
 In two hours or less are the ports of Los Angeles, Long Beach and San Diego, in the United States, and the port of Ensenada, in Mexico.
-This allows shipping operations for electronics manufacturing in Mexico to be faster.

-Setting up in Mexico is convenient and efficient for investors, especially in the city of Tijuana, Baja California
+Starting a business in Mexico is convenient and efficient for investors, especially in the city of Tijuana, Baja California

-Ensenada: Located 68 miles away from Tijuana, the port of Ensenada is connected to 64 other ports in 28 countries, including China, Japan, New Zealand, and Spain.
+Located 68 miles away from Tijuana, the port of Ensenada is connected to 64 other ports in 28 countries, including China, Japan, New Zealand, and Spain.
 It handles 2.1 billion tons of cargo annually.
 It is the Mexican port with the largest commercial movement in the Pacific Ocean.

-Long Beach: It is connected with 217 ports around the world.
+It is connected with 217 ports around the world.
 Together with the port of Los Angeles it forms the San Pedro Bay Port complex.

-Los Angeles: About 124 miles from the Mexican border, the port of Los Angeles is the # 1 container port in both the United States and North America.
+About 124 miles from the Mexican border, the port of Los Angeles is the # 1 container port in both the United States and North America.

 Available space for the industry